Here you will find some information on how to help students with their learning in Year 10.

 We suggest that you set aside about three hours every day to do these tasks, and, as a parent, assist and support as much as you can.

 All students in year 10 are members of individual subject TEAMs (for which they will need to log in to Office 365) where they can find these tasks, share ideas and keep in touch with each other and some teaching staff if they need help.

 When they have finished their work, there are some instructions on what to submit, in TEAMS, so that we can look at what they've done.

 We hope find this useful, productive and hopefully even fun!
 Please click on the other tabs to see the details of each task.

-Should you have any questions, please do not hesitate to contact me, Head of Year 10 or Ms Rowlands, Year 10 Mentor.
+Should you have any questions, please do not hesitate to contact me, Head of Year 10 or Mrs B Young, Year 10 Mentor.